 New York City-area construction unions are well-known for being on the take.
-An announcement by the U.S. Department of Justice won’t likely alter that reputation.
-On October 1, the U.S. Attorney’s Office for the Southern District of New York announced the arrest and indictment of 11 officials of the New York State Building and Construction Trades Council for various charges related to their receipt of over $100,000 in bribes from nonunion contractors in return for bid-rigging, in the process selling out the dues-paying union members whom they represented.
+A recent announcement by the U.S. Department of Justice won’t likely alter that reputation.
+On October 1, the U.S. Attorney’s Office for the Southern District of New York announced the arrest and indictment of 11 officials of the New York State Building and Construction Trades Council on various charges related to their receipt of over $100,000 in bribes from nonunion contractors in return for bid-rigging, in the process selling out the dues-paying union members whom they represented.
 Led by Trades Council President James Cahill, the defendants are current or former members of two local affiliates of the United Association of Plumbers & Pipefitters.
 Aiding in the probe was the Suffolk County (Long Island), N.Y. district attorney’s office.
 All the defendants pleaded not guilty at arraignment.

-It’s a common form of back-scratching in the world of organized labor: An employer, … Read More ➡
+It’s a common form of back-scratching in the world of organized labor: An … Read More ➡

 Organized crime has been a dominant if often hidden reality in Hawaii for decades.
 But at least for now one of its most violent sociopaths is out of commission.
 On July 15, Michael Miske Jr., was arrested at his oceanfront home in Kailua, Oahu Island and charged in Honolulu federal court, along with 10 other men, with numerous criminal charges including murder, racketeering, kidnapping, arson, robbery and money-laundering.
 Significantly, his empire involved, if perhaps inadvertantly, a Teamsters local.
 Prosecutors termed Miske “the unquestioned leader of a racketeering enterprise” which “routinely committed violent crimes and assaults, and used threats and intimidation to protect (its) illegal activities.”
 He pleaded not guilty to all charges.
 A month later, on August 11, U.S. Magistrate Judge Kenneth Mansfield ordered Miske held without bail, terming him a flight risk and a threat to the community.